As the cost of providing advice continues to grow, a financial adviser has launched a petition to reverse a $250 million additional cost to clients.

 Additionally, she said Pitt has agreed to table the petition in the House of Representatives to ask the government to amend the law to reinstate the rebate.

-“It's just unfair.
+“It’s just unfair.
 People that are trying to look after themselves, trying to do all the right things, are just getting kicked and kicked and kicked in all sorts of ways.
-We've had all sorts of costs to passed on to us that we've got to pass on to them.
-You can only absorb so much,” Bull added.
+We’ve had all sorts of costs to passed on to us that we’ve got to pass on to them.
+You can only absorb so much,” Bull said.

 The petition, which was launched on Friday, has so far received 440 signatures, though Bull is hoping that can reach into the thousands.